h2non/fw/README.md

 It runs in node and browsers and it's full dependency-free

-fw exploit functional-style programming based on high-order functions and other common patterns.
+fw exploits the functional-style programming based on high-order functions and other common patterns.
-You can use it in conjunction with [hu][hu], for a better approach
+You can use it in conjunction with hu, for a better approach

 ## Installation